Phone numbers

 Medication

-You might also be prescribed medication to help with postpartum anxiety, especially if your symptoms are moderate or severe in nature.
-This should always come alongside therapy, reducing your symptoms to allow you to focus fully on recovery.
+You might also be prescribed medication to help with postpartum anxiety, especially if your symptoms are moderate or severe.
+This should always come alongside therapy, helping to reduce your symptoms, so you can focus fully on recovery.

 One of the most common medications is from a class of drugs known as selective serotonin reuptake inhibitors (SSRIs).
 These also have antidepressant properties and can complement the therapeutic elements of your anxiety treatment.